Lyapunov exponents of the spectral cocycle for topological factors of bijective substitutions on two letters: Acknowledgements

 \section{Acknowledgements}

 The author would like to thank J\"{o}el Rivat for the discussions around exponential sums of digital functions.
-The author would also like to thank Beno\^{i}t Saussol to direct us to the article \cite{dedecker2012almost} for the bounded law of iterated logarithm, and S\'ebastien Gou\"{e}zel for explaning us the deduction of this law from an invariance principle and read the first manuscrit of this article.
+The author would also like to thank Beno\^{i}t Saussol to direct us to the article \cite{dedecker2012almost} for the bounded law of iterated logarithm, and S\'ebastien Gou\"{e}zel for explaning to us the deduction of this law from an invariance principle and for reading the first manuscript.
+I would like to thank the two anonymous referees for their exhaustive lists of corrections, which have significantly improved the presentation of this article.
 Finally, I would like to thank my supervisors Alexander I. Bufetov and Pascal Hubert, for all the discussions around this problem and constant encouragement.